wp-plugins/updraftplus/readme.txt

 * FIX: Escape output of logging lines (prevents on-page JavaScript breakage if error from cloud service contained unescaped quotes)
 * FIX: Fix syntax error in rarely-triggered part of scheduling calculation algorithm that could cause a dramatic slow-down
 * TWEAK: Batch database rows by the 1000 instead of 100 - proved to be 3x faster on massive MyISAM tables
+* TWEAK: Abort a restoration if the first CREATE TABLE command produces an error (rather than continue and likely have many more)
 * TWEAK: Provide the error message sent by Google upon initial Drive authentication errors.
 * TWEAK: Found a case where PHP's is_writable() erroneously returns true - actually test a write
 * TWEAK: Use pseudo-namespacing on the CloudFiles library to prevent clashes with other plugins